John F. Ashby: Bishop

 On February 14, 1981, Ashby was elected on the sixth ballot as the second Bishop of Western Kansas during a special diocesan convention.
-He was then consecrated on May 21, 1981, at St. John's Military School in Salina, Kansas.
-He led the Episcopal Diocese of Western Kansas until his retirement in 1995.
+He was then consecrated on May 21, 1981, at St. John's Military School in Salina, Kansas; John Maury Allin was chief consecrator.
+Ashby led the Episcopal Diocese of Western Kansas until his retirement in 1995.
 In 1986, he travelled to Guam to serve as interim bishop of the Episcopal Church in Micronesia.
 In 1992, as an ecumenical gesture, he named a Roman Catholic priest an honorary canon.
 He retired in January 1995.
 He died in 2001.